Homewood station: History

+In 1851, the Illinois Central Railroad began construction of their new rail line which branched south of Chicago to what is now the Village of Homewood.
+The first passenger train to run on this line ran from Chicago to Kankakee, IL on August 5, 1853, and stopped in present day Homewood.
+Also in 1853, the Illinois Central built a one-and-a-half story depot to serve to area.
+When the depot was built, the nearest town to the new depot was the large village of Thornton, IL, about three miles to the east of the depot, and the depot was named the "Illinois Central Thornton Depot" for sixteen years.
+In 1869, the depot was officially renamed to the Homewood Station.

-The Illinois Central Railroad built Homewood in 1923 to serve the Panama Limited and Seminole Limited.
+The Illinois Central Railroad built the current Homewood Depot in 1923 to serve the Panama Limited and Seminole Limited.
 The station house, now used by Amtrak, was built in a mission revival style in order to complement the architecture of the clubhouse of the nearby Ravisloe Country Club.

 Three years after the station opened, commuter services began.
-In the 1960s the station also served such IC trains as the City of New Orleans, Creole, and Green Diamond.
+Throughout the years, the station also served such intercity trains as the City of New Orleans, Creole, and Green Diamond.
 In 1971, Amtrak assumed control of the Illinois Central's passenger operations and continued to stop at Homewood.
 Metra purchased the commuter services in 1987.
 In 2003 the Homewood Rail Heritage Committee approved the installation of a train watching platform for railfans similar to that of the Rochelle Railroad Park in Rochelle, Illinois.
 As with many suburban Metra stations, bus connections are provided by Pace Transit Systems.